Azure/azure-sdk-for-js/sdk/videoanalyzer/media-video-analyzer-edge/README.md

 ```

-### Creating a graph instance
+### Creating a live pipeline instance

-To create a graph instance, you need to have an existing graph topology.
+To create a live pipeline instance, you need to have an existing pipeline topology.

 ```
-const graphInstance: LivePipeline = {
+const livePipeline: LivePipeline = {
     name: graphTopologyName,
     properties: {
       description: "description for jsTestGraphInstance",